MoyankGiri/moyankgiri.github.io/projects.md

 # PROJECTS TO PUBLICATIONS

 ### 1. Journal: Automated and Interpretable Fake News Detection with Explainable Artificial Intelligence
-**Publication:** Journal of Applied Security Research 2024
+**Publication:** Journal of Applied Security Research · May 25, 2024
-**Summary:** This study employs an Ensemble model and CNN model to detect fake news comprising text and/or images and explains the prediction with XAI.
+**Summary:** Developed an automated and interpretable fake news detection system by combining machine learning and Explainable AI (XAI) techniques, enabling accurate classification of fake and real news (text and image-based), resulting in over 92% accuracy (First Author)

 ### 2. Conference: Enhancing Safety in Vehicles using Emotion Recognition with Artificial Intelligence
-**Event:** I2CT IEEE Conference 2023
+**Event:** I2CT IEEE Conference May 23, 2023
-**Summary:** This study utilizes deep learning models (CNN Models) for automatic emotion detection from multimodal sources, including audio and video.
+**Summary:** Developed an AI-powered vehicle safety system by integrating deep learning-based emotion recognition from audio and video inputs, achieving detection accuracies of 83% (video) and 78% (audio), and leveraging a music recommendation system to stabilize driver emotions, resulting in enhanced road safety and a reduction in accident risk.
+(First Author)

 # PROJECTS